 Fondest memory: It's perfectly cool to just give it to them, be it ice cream, a bottle of water, some acaraje you just purchased from a street vendor...
 They are so grateful.

 Favorite thing: The bahia (bay) is always present...
 This picture was taken from cidade alta (high city) and shows a part of the bay, the monument to Bahian woman and on the left side, the Lacerda Elevator.

 La foto fue sacada desde la "cidade alta" (ciudad alta) y muestra parte de la bahía, el monumento a la mujer bahiana y a la izquierda, el Elevador Lacerda.

-Brazil offers a number of banks, unfortunately not all accept international cards.
+Favorite thing: Brazil offers a number of banks, unfortunately not all accept international cards.
 In a number of cases I was not able to draw money at all, even though the bank should have accepted the card or the ATM was simply broken.

 If you arrive in Brazil during carnival you will find all banks closed and hardly any foreign exchanges open.
 What makes matters worse that some shops during this time do not accept foreign currency.

 This was my experience during carnival 2007 where I could not get Brazilian currency and could at some points not pay, even in tourist shops!!